cynic-net/pactivate/README.md

 command line.)
 BUILD is `$BASE/.build/` by default.
 These may be changed with the `-B` and `-b` options respectively.

-Here's summary of the files and directories used by `pactivate`:
+### Files and Directories

     $BUILD/
     ├ bootstrap/pactivate/  Independent copies of pip and virtualenv └ virtualenv/           Virtual environment created for the project
     $BASE/
-    ├ .python               Python interpreter (or symlink) to use └ requirements.txt      Packages to be installed in the project virtualenv
+    ├ .python               Python interpreter for building virtualenv └ requirements.txt      Packages to be installed in the project virtualenv

-`pactivate` command-line options:
+If it exists, `.python` (which is typically a symlink) is used only to install a new virtualenv when there isn't an existing one.
+However, even after this, if it exists it _must always_ point to a valid Python interpreter or pactivate will fail.
+(This is a bug, but probably not worth the complexity to fix.)

+### Command-line options

 - `-b BUILD`: Set the build dir
 - `-B BASE`: Set the base dir
 - `-i`: Enter interactive shell in container after the test completes